lightly-io/the-lightly-method/README.md

 ### 7: Where is the problem located?
 Is it affecting only you or your team and organization?
 Benefit: Realize where energy needs to be spent to work with the obstacle.

+### 8: Does anyone else in the group have questions?
+Remind the group that they should not try to solve the obstacle to quickly.
+We are used to that in our day-to-day work: to solve problems as quickly as possible.
+But when it comes to psychology, it's rarely that easy.

+Benefit: Deeper understanding of obstacle.
+Benefit: Additional perspectives.

-### 8: Is there any experiment you could perform until our next session?
+### 9: Is there any experiment you could perform until our next session?
 Benefit: Potential removal of obstacle.

 Don't force experiment on to people.
 This should be something they choose to do.
 In the example of meditation, maybe someone would get *more* stressed out by trying out meditation in order to become more calm.